FrancisCrickInstitute/DESdemonA/README.md

 so the `|` symbol is to be read as "stratified by" (or "conditioned on").
 The first `mult_comp` is stratifying the treatment, and will generate the pairwise comparisons within treatment, separately for each different genotype.
-The second is the dual quesiton: For each treatment, find the genes that are 'markers of genotype' within that treatment group.
+The second is the dual question: For each treatment, find the genes that are 'markers of genotype' within that treatment group.